What Are The Drinking Rules On Love Island This Year?

 Will we see the Islanders party more than usual?

-Prior to this, Love Islanders usually drank alcohol from fancy flutes and wine glasses with their names down the side, similar to the water bottles.
+From watching the show, you’ll usually see the contestants drinking alcohol from fancy flutes and wine glasses with their names down the side, similar to the water bottles.
 Or, like we saw in the winter season, the Islanders drank from colour cups.

-Inside the glasses, regardless of the season, the alcohol consisted of some type of prosecco or wine, with a strict alcohol policy in place.
+But inside the glasses, regardless of the season, the alcohol consisted of some type of prosecco, wine or beer, with a strict alcohol policy in place.

-Speaking to Closer previously, Eyal Booker, who you may know from season four, said there was no chance of getting too boozed up with a two drink limit in place.
+Speaking to Closer, Eyal Booker, who you may know from season four, said there was no chance of getting too boozed up with a two drink limit in place.

 “It was very, very limited.
 Max two glasses of wine a night and that’s max!”
 Eyal told the publication.

-“We provide our Islanders with all of the necessary precautionary measures and all alcohol consumption is strictly monitored by our production team,” a spokesperson for the show previously said as reported by Heart radio.
+“We provide our Islanders with all of the necessary precautionary measures and all alcohol consumption is strictly monitored by our production team,” a spokesperson for the show previously told Heart Radio.